-The Federal Deposit Insurance Corporation announced today a series of steps intended to facilitate the process of rebuilding the areas damaged by the recent flooding in Alabama, Florida am Georgia.
+The Federal Deposit Insurance Corporation announced today a series of steps intended to facilitate the process of rebuilding the areas damaged by the recent flooding in Texas.

-The FDIC said it is encouraging the state-chartered banks it supervises to work constructively with borrowers who are experiencing difficulties due to conditions beyond their control.
-The FDIC guidelines suggest that extending repayment terms, restructuring existing loans or easing terms for new loans, if done in a manner consistent with sound banking practices, can both contribute to the health of the community and serve the long-term interests of the lending institution.
+The FDIC is encouraging the state-chartered banks it supervises to work constructively with borrowers who are experiencing difficulties due to conditions beyond their control.
+Extending repayment terms, restructuring existing loans or easing terms for new loans, if done in a manner consistent with sound banking practices, can both contribute to the health of the community and serve the long-term interests of the lending institution.

-Other aspects of the FDIC announcement today provide specific regulatory relief.
+Other aspects of the FDIC program provide specific regulatory relief.
 One is a temporary waiver of certain real estate appraisal regulations for the areas affected by the flooding.
 Another is temporary relief from certain capital requirements if an already adequately capitalized bank finds its asset levels increasing due solely to deposits of insurance proceeds or government assistance funds.

-The FDIC's guidelines are attached and will be sent to state nonmember banks and FDIC examiners in the next few days.
+The FDIC's guidelines are attached and are being sent to state nonmember banks in Texas and to FDIC examiners.